wadehall/advdb-hw2/README.md

 <br/>

-Firstly, we got the unique records with _stock symbol_, _time_, _qunatity_ and _price_ atrributes by using DISTINCT method.
-However, we noticed that it's unnecessary to have DISTINCT method since we've already selected the _time_ attribute which always produces an unique value.

-Thus, we can remove the unneeded DISTINCT method and still get the same results through below query:
+The above query will retrieve unique records with `stocksymbol`, `time`, `quantity` and `price` attributes by using DISTINCT method.
+However, we noticed that it's unnecessary to have DISTINCT method since we've already selected the `time` attribute which always has an unique value.
+Thus, we can remove the unneeded `DISTINCT` and still get the same results through the below query:

 ```
 SELECT stocksymbol, time, quantity, price FROM trade;
 ```

-According to the above results, we found that a query without using Distinct method can drastically reduce time for the both data distribution. (be applied to both MySQL and KDB)
+According to the above results, we find that a query without using `Distinct` can drastically reduce time for the both data distributions. (be applied to both MySQL and KDB)

-However, we noticed that the ratio between Distinct and without Distinct for MySQL was 7.09 and 7.17, and the ratio for AQuery was 177 and 203.67, thus, we can tell that KDB will have a more significant performance enhancement without using Distinct.
-Moreover, since we found that KDB is a column oriented database system, therefore it might cause KDB to be harder to perform Distinct method when doing multi-columns action, and will be much slower than performing without Distinct method.
+However, we notice that the ratio between `Distinct` and `Without Distinct` for MySQL is 7.09 and 7.17, and the ratio for AQuery is 177 and 203.67, thus, we can tell that AQuery(kdb+) will have a more significant performance enhancement by removing unneeded `Distinct`.

-At last, we can adjust the statement more precisely as follows:

-It would be better to remove unnecessary Distict, since Distinct will significantly slow down the speed of a query, especially is applied to KDB, and avoid to use Distinct method on multi-columns action while using KDB.
+Moreover, Fractal Distribution may further worsen the performance with `Distinct` by a little bit than Uniform Distribution.

 <br/>